dotcorkins/dwm-dotfiles/README.md

   ***DO THIS FIRST***
   I used uselessgaps , and while not a package i also added dwmblocks which i will go over here. go to https://dwm.suckless.org/patches/uselessgap/ and save the .diff file into your dwm folder.
 I reccomend renaming it to something like "gaps.diff" Run `patch -p1 < gaps.diff` then `sudo make clean install` **IT IS LIKELY THERE WILL BE AN ERROR..** do not panic. run `rm config.h &&make` that should(?) fix it. (i'll run it in a VM later to see if thats true.
 APOLOGIES IF IT BROKE YOUR DWM!) and then run the sudo make clean install command again and reboot

+*dwmblocks*
+go to the dwmblocks github, copy the code and git clone in a folder.
+Do `make` and then `sudo make install` and reboot.

 # dwm config.h
 INSTALL